embedded-office/canopen-stack/docs/_examples/write-serial-number.md

 | ----- | -------- | ---------- | ---------- | -------- | ------------------ |
 | 1018h | 4        | UNSIGNED32 | Const      | FFFFFFFF | Serial No.         |

 The key to get the wanted functionality is the object type for the entry at subindex 4.
-This object type accepts a write access if the current value is `0xFFFFFFFF`.
+This object type accepts a single permanent write access if the current value is `0xFFFFFFFF`.

 ## Implement Object Type